 Related post: Loanwords and Calques

-2 Responses to “Loan Translations”
+2 thoughts on “Loan Translations”

 “bulldozier” – modified from the English “bulldozer”, but pronounced in French with four syllables: “bull-do-zee-eh”.